Reasoning and Tool-use Compete in Agentic RL:From Quantifying Interference to Disentangled Tuning: Do Reasoning and Tool-Use Conflict?

 As shown in Fig.~\ref{fig:grad}, the angles between same-type gradients are small, while the gradients in different types (reasoning and tool-use) are nearly orthogonal.

-This orthogonality indicates that \textit{each task has its own distinct optimal update direction}.
-Consequently, joint optimization that averages these gradients forces the update toward a \textbf{compromise direction}.
-This direction is sub-optimal for both reasoning and tool-use, leading to a fundamental optimization bottleneck that limits the ARL potential.
+This orthogonality indicates that \textit{reasoning and tool-use each require a distinct update direction}.
+Consequently, averaging these gradients forces the update toward a \textbf{compromise direction} sub-optimal for both.
+This finding points to a clear design principle: an effective solution must route reasoning and tool-use gradients into separate parameter subspaces.